“Automatic for the People” at thirty-two

-I’m listening to R.E.M.’s “Automatic for the People” on this, the thirty-first anniversary of its release, and it never gets old.
+I’m listening to R.E.M.’s “Automatic for the People”, released in 1992, and it never gets old.

 I remember the fall of 1992 vividly.
 I was living in South Jersey, working two unfulfilling retail jobs, and didn’t know what was next for me.
 The end of the summer season that year, like all the others after 1976, meant less people on the beach and boardwalk but no real decline in the tourist trade, thanks to the 24/7/365 draw of the casinos.